paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-035-international-emergency-economic-powers.md

 Ex.
 Ord.
 No. 13894, Oct.
 13, 2019, 84 F.R.
 55851.

-Continuation of national emergency declared by Ex.
+Continuations of national emergency declared by Ex.
 Ord.
-No. 13894 was contained in the following:
+No. 13894 were contained in the following:

 Notice of President of the United States, dated Oct.
 6, 2021, 86 F.R.
 56829.